 The Plan measures all of its investments at fair value through the statement of changes in net assets available for benefits.

-All other non-derivative financial assets including accrued investment income, contributions receivable, and due from investment dealers are measured at amortized cost.
+All other non-derivative financial assets including contributions receivable are measured at amortized cost.

 The Plan derecognizes a financial asset when the contractual rights to the cash flows from the asset expire, or it transfers the rights to receive the contractual cash flows in a transaction in which substantially all the risks and rewards of ownership of the financial asset are transferred or in which the Plan neither transfers nor retains substantially all the risks and rewards of ownership and does not retain control of the financial asset.